Find Trade Colleges

 The states with the most job growth for Police Identification & Records Officer are Nevada, Utah, and Arkansas.
 Watch out if you plan on working in New Jersey, Maryland, or Wyoming.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Police Identification and Records Officers is somewhere between $43,800 and $138,860.
+The salary for Police Identification and Records Officers ranges between about $43,800 and $138,860 a year.

 undefined